Jonathan Katz: Multiple sclerosis

 In 1996, Katz was diagnosed with multiple sclerosis.
 The initial symptoms began in 1996: "I was working on a TV show called Ink with Ted Danson, and after every episode we would take a curtain call and I noticed that I needed a head-start."

-Hiding his condition became too much of a burden for Katz and he eventually disclosed it.
-Now he speaks publicly as part of a tour sponsored by a manufacturer of medications used to treat MS."People have been pretty supportive; nobody ever had me in mind for an action film because of the kind of work I do -- mostly in the world of animation, which is not a big issue because as a person, I can't run that fast; as a cartoon character, I can fly -- literally."
-Katz, who now gets around with the help of a motorized scooter and performs onstage with the aid of a cane, says he doesn't regret his decision: "One of the reasons I disclosed my condition is because it is much easier to live with MS than to pretend you don't have it.
+Hiding his condition became too much of a burden for Katz, and he eventually disclosed it.
+Now he speaks publicly as part of a tour sponsored by a manufacturer of medications used to treat MS.

+"People have been pretty supportive; nobody ever had me in mind for an action film because of the kind of work I do—mostly in the world of animation, which is not a big issue because as a person, I can't run that fast; as a cartoon character, I can fly—literally."

+Katz, who now uses a motorized scooter and performs onstage with the aid of a cane, says he does not regret his decision: "One of the reasons I disclosed my condition is because it is much easier to live with MS than to pretend you don't have it.
 If I could convince everyone of that, my job here is done."